Bertrand-Rambaud de Simiane: Italian Wars

 With the resumption of the Italian Wars in 1551, Brissac tasked Gordes with capturing the castle of Queiras.
 After trying and failing to assault the garrisoned settlement, he was repulsed.
-Nevertheless he was able to hold off several attacks on Mondovì of which he had been granted the role of governor.
+Nevertheless, he was able to hold off several attacks on Mondovì of which he had been granted the role of governor.
 In March he seized the commune of Marsaglia and held off an attempt to recapture it.
 After this campaign he returned to France later in the year.

 After participating in the German campaign of late 1552, he returned to his governorship of Mondovì and in 1554 captured some nearby settlements alongside Bonnivet.

 Picard Campaign

 In 1556 he was granted leadership of a company of men-at-arms, however in the same year he lost his governorship of Mondovì.
-After the disaster at Saint Quentin in 1557, Gordes was among those under the authority of François de Coligny d'Andelot who had bolstered Gaspard II de Coligny's garrison in the town, and as such was subject to a siege from the imperial army.
+After the disaster at Saint-Quentin in 1557, Gordes was among those under the authority of d'Andelot who had bolstered admiral Coligny's garrison in the town, and as such was subject to a siege from the Imperial army.
 Wounded in the assault that overcame the fortifications, he was left for dead by the Spanish.